crossfield/streak-android-sdk/README.md

 ## Getting Started

   - Put the `streak_sdk_android_0.1.jar` into your "libs" folder
-  - Add the INTERNET permission into your manifest
+  - Add the INTERNET permission to your manifest

         <uses-permission android:name="android.permission.INTERNET" />